Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 A really weird day for the Seahawks defensive line.
 Seattle had seven sacks after coming into the game with just 12 — 3½ by defensive linemen.

-Newly acquired Carlos Dunlap was thrown right into the fire, in on the first series, and made his first big play with a sack that backed up the Bills after they recovered a fumble at the Seattle 23 early in the second half.
-Dunlap made an increasing impact throughout the second half.
+Newly acquired Carlos Dunlap was thrown right into the fire, in for the first series, and made his first big play with a sack that backed up the Bills after they recovered a fumble at the Seattle 23 early in the second half and had two quarterback hits.

 Jarran Reed had his best game of the season with 2½ sacks — he had just one coming in.

-But Seattle had to blitz way too much to get consistent pressure on Josh Allen, symbolic of the Seahawks issues getting a consistent four-man rush.
+But Seattle had to blitz way too much to get consistent pressure on Josh Allen, symbolic of the Seahawks’ issues getting a consistent four-man rush.

 And while that worked for a little while, it didn’t late once the Bills adjusted and began throwing more screens and quick passes.